-- 1. Describe how cultural identity and world view affect perspectives on aging and caregiving - 2.
+- 1. Describe how cultural issues can affect perspectives on aging and caregiving - 2.
 Identify typical changes as people age that may be seen differently across cultures - 3.
 Apply effective cross-cultural communication strategies

-Ethical Challenges Related to SupportingOlder Adults in the Community
+Ethical Challenges Related to Supporting Older Adults in the Community